 In California, public housing is administered directly through local Public Housing Authorities (PHAs).
-The Housing Authority of Stanislaus County (HASC) is the largest landlord of multifamily and single household public housing units for the lower income population of Stanislaus County.
+The Stanislaus Regional Housing Authority (SRHA) is the largest landlord of multifamily and single household public housing units for the lower income population of Stanislaus County.
 The HASC is committed to provide decent affordable housing to its residents and in doing so, the HASC keeps public housing units in favorable conditions so that its residents have a safe and healthy living environment.